Panic-Manic/Panic-Manic/README.md

 [♡] 𝘼𝙗𝙤𝙪𝙩 𝙢𝙚;

 - Name's 새벽 (Sae-Byeok),, but you can call me Sae!,, any other nickname you give me are welcome too!,, ┊✰
-- Fandoms I'm in; Arcane,, MLP,, Marvel,, Squid Game,, Pyramid Game,, and more,, ┊✰
+- Fandoms I'm in; Arcane,, MLP,, Marvel,, Squid Game,, Pyramid Game,, As The Gods Will,, and more,, ┊✰
 - I can speak German,, Russian,, English,, Korean & French ┊✰

 ————————————————————